Will my private health fund cover blood test costs?

-The Australian Government funds a wide range of pathology tests via its Medicare Benefits Schedule (MBS).
+The Australian Government funds a wide range of pathology tests via its Medicare Benefits Scheme (MBS).
 Before running out to request one, it’s worth knowing the following.
-You are only eligible for a rebate for a blood test listed on the MBS (link above) if:
+You are only eligible for a rebate on a blood test listed on the MBS (link above) if:

 - The practitioner is registered with Medicare.

 - A valid medical reason is cited for the blood test.

 - The lab performing the testing is a Medicare approved laboratory.